 The two played together as youngsters, when they were around 11 or 12 years old.
 Their travel team took them to other countries, where they represented Venezuela with as much pride as they do as adults and professional athletes today.
 Perez said Altuve was superior even way back when.

 "He played," Perez said.
 "Leadoff, he threw hard, he stole bases, made some plays.
 Always.
-Whatever [he's] doing here [in the big leagues]—200 hits this year again—nothing is a surprise to me.
+Whatever he's doing here—200 hits this year again—nothing is a surprise to me.
 I know where he comes from and I know what he's about."

 Altuve remembers his youth baseball days a little differently.